Armenia in the Junior Eurovision Song Contest 2022

 Armenia participated in and hosted the Junior Eurovision Song Contest 2022 in Yerevan, having internally selected its representative, Nare with the song "Dance!", written by Grigor Kyokchyan and Nick Egibyan.

+Armenia was selected to perform fifteenth in the running order, following the entry from Serbia and preceding the entry from Ukraine.
+At the conclusion of voting, Armenia finished in second position with 180 points.